 With Title Companies having nearly zero refinance business, their purchase business down 50%-60% AND giving up 40% of their Title revenues to these joint venture teams…it’s a real problem in terms of keeping employees.
 Many Title Companies have been laying off processors, front desk people, attorneys, and more.

 In the market, I’m in (and probably yours) a lot of these layoffs are from the companies that have these joint ventures.
 There isn’t enough meat on the bone to make the Title Company profitable.
 The end result is the real estate team still wants their 40% check, but the single mom who needs her job to support her family gets laid off.
 Does that sound fair to you?

 The End of Real Estate Joint Ventures?

 Probably not.
 Sad to say but in most cases profits come before people.
-I do think that in the market we are currently in and will be for quite some time will end many of the team joint ventures because the profit motive isn’t there.
+I do think that the market we are currently in and will be in for quite some time will end many of the team joint ventures because the profit motive isn’t there.
 You can’t send 4 transactions a month and give up 40% of your Title revenues when in reality you need 20 deals to make it profitable.

-The reality is people are getting laid off due to the lack of transactions happening, but then to give up almost half your revenues so real estate teams who already are successful can have another “revenue stream” is ill-timed.
+The reality is people are getting laid off due to the lack of transactions, but then to give up almost half your revenues so real estate teams who already are successful can have another “revenue stream” is ill-timed.
 At Title Companies, many people work paycheck to paycheck or need a job to support their families.
 If you are reading this and work for a real estate team with a joint venture, know that the agreements you made with the Title Company in Spring seemed great then, but are having real effects on people now.